 The standard Indian wedding and puja flowers, these brilliant-smelling flowers come in shades of bright yellow, ochre yellow, bronze, copper, red, deep red, and orange.
 There even exist budded varieties in other colours.
 Plant your marigold sapling in well-draining soil with good sunlight and your winter is set for some beautiful-smelling evenings.
 One point to note is that marigolds repel pests.
 So you can throw in a few saplings between your vegetable and fruit patches to keep out pests.

 One of the easiest vegetables to grow on a home balcony or kitchen window sill, capsicum is one of the best winter plants.
 Throw in a few seeds of the bell-shaped veggies during mid-October and you will get a basket full of fresh capsicums by the end of November.
 They require medium regular water and good sun to grow.
 Used for healthy salads, garnishing, and even curry, capsicum is a great addition to your winter garden.

 5. Green peas

 Green peas are the most commonly seen vegetable during winter.
 They are much easier to grow than other vegetables.
-As these are vines, ensure that you have climbing support near the plant for it to climb on to.
+As these are vines, ensure that you have climbing support near the plant for it to climb onto.
 You can plant a few seedlings or sow germinated peas during October to get a bountiful selection of fresh green peas by the end of November.
 There are also various varieties of green peas available in the market for you to try.
-Green pea vines require well-draining moist soil and a good sun to flourish.
+Green pea vines require well-draining moist soil and excellent sun to flourish.

 Despite cold and short days, winter sets a fine environment for you to plan your garden.
-Many plants and vegetables require cold weather to thrive in.
+Many plants and vegetables require cold weather to thrive.
 So don’t wait and get on planting with these winter gardening plants and enjoy the warm winter sun.